-class baseplate.context.cassandra.CQLMapperContextFactory (session) CQLMapper ORM connection context factory baseplate.context.hvac
+class baseplate.context.cassandra.CQLMapperContextFactory(session) CQLMapper ORM connection context factory.

 This factory will attach a new CQLMapper cqlmapper.connection.Connection to an attribute on the context object.
 This Connection object will use the same proxy object that CassandraContextFactory attaches to a context to run queries so the execute command will automatically record diagnostic information.